sophiajt/rustux/README.md

 Install Rust via [rustup](https://rustup.rs/)
 If you chose Arch, you can also install [paru](https://github.com/Morganamilo/paru) (a Rust-based AUR tool).
 It will also install Rust for you.

+You may want to install [rust-analyzer](https://github.com/rust-lang/rust-analyzer) to go with helix (below).

 ## Install our first tools

 Once Rust is installed, it's time to add some good commandline tools to help us do the rest of the setup.
 Arch doesn't come with vim by default.
 That's okay, we have [helix](https://github.com/helix-editor/helix).